 Unexplored and hidden gems in Northeast India have been slowly started to be noticed by many.
 The entire region is known for its elemental beauties.
 Soon the tourism of the Northeast began to attract even more tourists by attaching various activities amidst these breathtaking views.

-The unearthed and unhindered beauty that had been kept secret for so many years have come to limelight.
+The unearthed and unhindered beauty that had been kept secret for so many years has started coming to the limelight.
 Yet, there are still a few places that are so unique and one of a kind.
-Apart from the regular activities that are too mainstream, these are the ‘once in a lifetime’ things to do if you ever stumble upon Northeast of India.
+Apart from the regular activities that are too mainstream, here are 7 unique things you can do in Northeast India.

-The largest river island in the entire world, recorded to be comprising an area of 352kmsq in 2014, is situated in Assam.
-Surrounded by the river of Brahmaputra, the river island is called Majuli.
-Once noted to have a surface area of 820kmsq wide, Majuli, drastically shrunk due to erosion, yet it still holds the title to being the largest river island in the world.
+Majuli, the largest river island in the entire world recorded to be comprising an area of 352 sq km in 2014, is located in Assam.
+It’s surrounded by the mighty Brahmaputra.
+Once noted to have a surface area of 820 sq km, Majuli drastically shrunk due to erosion.
+But it still holds the title of being the largest river island in the world.
 The demography of the island has been marked to have 150,000 inhabitants with around 144 villages in the area.
 The river island can be reached only via ferries, the nearby town being Jorhat.

-The island is a hub to the Vaishnavite culture due to its history, places like Garmur and Kamalabari Satra hold many scriptures and artifacts dating back centuries.
-It is also the home to many endangered species.
+The island is a hub to the Vaishnavite culture due to its history; places like Garmur and Kamalabari Satra hold many scriptures and artifacts dating back centuries.
+It’s also home to many endangered species.
 The island lends shelter to numerous migrating birds during the winter season.
-You can catch a glimpse of various rare avifauna like the pelican, Siberian Crane, the whistling teal and dark wild geese to name a few.
+You can catch a glimpse of various rare avifauna like the pelican, Siberian Crane, the whistling teal, and dark wild geese to name a few.

-Furthermore, the island provides the facilities of boat rides along the downstream of the river Brahmaputra.
-The tranquil winds of the Himalayas drifting in the atmosphere calms your soul.
+Furthermore, the island provides the facilities of boat rides downstream of the Brahmaputra.
+The tranquil winds of the Himalayas drifting in the atmosphere are sure to calm your soul.
 With little to no factories and copious amounts of rainfall, the island possesses low air pollution.
-Saddeningly, at the brink of extinction due to heavy soil erosion, surveys claim that in less than 20years from now, the island would no longer exist.
+Saddeningly, at the brink of extinction due to heavy soil erosion, surveys claim that in less than 20 years from now, the island would no longer exist.

-Located above 8000ft mean sea level and having a peak of 2452m, the highest peak of Nagaland, the Dzukou Valley is known for its topography that looks made straight out of graphics.
-The beauty of the entire valley is so surreal that the visitors feel like they have landed up on a mystical place.
+The Dzukou Valley is at an altitude of 2438 meters above sea level and its highest point, the Japfu Peak, is over 3048 meters.
+It’s the highest point in Nagaland and the Dzukou Valley is known for its topography that looks made straight out of graphics.
+The beauty of the entire valley is so surreal that the visitors feel like they have landed on a mystical place.
 The place looks ethereal with its lush rainforests and the wildflowers laid in wait for a wanderlust soul to get lost in.

 It has become one of the renowned places for trekking.
 Every year trekkers from every place begin their journey to reach the top of the valley.
-The closest air terminal is Dimapur, from which the capital city of Nagaland, Kohima, is only a 2hour ride distance.
-From the capital city, Kohima, the journey of trekking to the top of the valley proceeds.
-Having two different routes to reach the valley, one for beginners and other for intermediators, any type of trekker can enjoy this enchanting place.
+The closest air terminal is Dimapur, from which the capital city of Nagaland, Kohima, is only a 2-hour ride away.
+From Kohima, the journey of trekking to the top of the valley proceeds.
+Having two different routes to reach the valley, one for beginners and the other for intermediates, any type of trekker can enjoy this enchanting place.

 Along the journey you can witness rustic beauty with the stimulating hues of the wildflowers in the green terrains, all shrouded with a veil of clouds as you go higher.
 At the top of the valley, the tiny gushing waterfalls and unpigmented waters give a refreshing end to the tiring hike.
 The highlight of the entire place would be the chopper service provided on top of the valley.
 The chopper service provided at such a place brings about justice to the vitality of the place as you get an overview of the serene elemental nature.